Docs-Geek/api-documentation-course/docs/dev-setup.md

 # Development Environment Setup Guide

+This guide will show you how to configure a development environment using GitHub Codespaces to create a sandbox for completing the course exercises and experimenting with the API.

 ## Create a GitHub Account

 1. Go to [https://github.com/](https://github.com/) and create an account using a personal email address.